 What are examples of human trafficking?

-- Runaway kids from broken homes manipulated into prostitution
+- Runaway kids from broken homes lured into prostitution

 - Desperate laborers conned into impossible debt for the chance to work abroad